 Two weeks to the finish of the current financial year, the Uganda Revenue Authority (URA) is in a confrontational mood, cautioning shippers that they risk higher fines for covering and under-declaration of products.

 URA is multiplying its fine for under-declaration and concealment from Shs36M to Shs72M, trusting it that this will manage the increasing examples of the practice, which URA has somewhat blamed for its revenue shortage of Shs240.2B this year.

-URA officials divulged the new fines as a major aspect of a series of new proposition during the URA Annual Budget Breakfast meeting held in Kampala on Monday.
+URA officials divulged the new fines as a major aspect of a series of new propositions during the URA Annual Budget Breakfast meeting held in Kampala on Monday.

-The tax body is pushing for activities that will incite better consistence from citizens as it tries to accomplish its set target of Shs15 trillion for the coming financial year.
+The tax body is pushing for activities that will incite better consistency from citizens as it tries to accomplish its set target of Shs15 trillion for the coming financial year.